 Right to Repair Clauses: Your Rights When the Carrier Sends Their Contractor

-Insurance companies increasingly use right to repair clauses to control repairs.
+Insurance companies increasingly use 'right to repair' clauses to control repairs.
+Learn your rights, how to manage the carrier's contractor, and when to push back.

 "Right to Repair" clauses are becoming more common in insurance policies.
 These provisions give the insurance company the option to repair your property directly using their own chosen contractor, instead of paying you the cash value of the loss.